zhenkewu/CFRL/docs/source/tutorials/example_workflows.rst

 .. image:: ../supps/synthetic_data_workflow.png

-In this workflow, CFRL first uses :code:`sample_trajectory()` to sample a trajectory from a :code:`SyntheticEnvironment` whose transition rules are pre-specified.
+In this workflow, PyCFRL first uses :code:`sample_trajectory()` to sample a trajectory from a :code:`SyntheticEnvironment` whose transition rules are pre-specified.
 It then preprocesses the sampled trajectory using some :ref:`custom preprocessor <custom_preprocessors>` defined by the user.
 After that, the preprocessed trajectory is passed into :code:`FQI` to train a policy, which is then